lucasassislar/nucleuscoop/README.md

 (only games I've personally tested)

 - Borderlands 2
-- Borderlands: The Pre Sequel (didn't test but the code is the same from Borderlands 2)
+- Borderlands: The Pre Sequel

 So close but not there yet: